Museums

 250-356-7226 or toll free 1-888-447-7977

-Helmcken House was built by Dr. John Sebastian Helmcken and is the oldest house in British Columbia still on its original site that still opens for the public.
-Dr. Helmcken, a surgeon with the Hudson's Bay Company, set up house in Victoria when he married the daughter of Governor James Douglas in 1852.
-He went on to become a statesman and helped negotiate the entry of British Columbia into Canada, as a province.
-His original 19th century medical kit is among the interesting items on display.
+Helmcken House was built by Dr. John Sebastian Helmcken, a surgeon with the Hudson's Bay Company, in 1852.
+It is one of the oldest houses in British Columbia still on its original site.
+Dr. Helmcken set up house in Victoria when he married the daughter of Governor James Douglas.
+He went on to become a statesman and helped negotiate the entry of British Columbia into Canada as a province.
+The good doctor's original 19th century medical kit is among the interesting items on display.

 Back to top...